The Certified School Librarian Is and As a Teacher

 THE CERTIFIED SCHOOL LIBRARIAN IS A TEACHER

 All 50 U.S. States require a certified School Librarian to have a teaching certificate/license and at least a year of teaching experience.
 (My state, Texas, requires 3 years experience as a classroom teacher.)
-So, whether elementary or secondary, a certified School Librarian is an experienced teacher, just like other teachers in the school.
+The reason for this requirement should be apparent: we have close personal contact with every single student in the school, so if we haven’t already had experience working with students, how effective could we possibly be?

 As a secondary School Librarian, I observed that most SLs had been English Language Arts teachers.
 It occurs to me that, since literature and books are their forte, it’s why there’s so much talk among School Librarians about promoting independent reading for students and finding “just the right book” to hook them into becoming a reader.
 If this is the only input other educators get, it might be why they only view us as the person who checks out books.